Vancouver Island Wineries and Victoria winery tours

 Visit Vancouver Island wineries and take Victoria winery tours when visiting us.
 The Saanich Peninsula and Cowichan Valley vineyards are easy to reach.

-On Vancouver Island wineries sales of over 40 varieties of grapes exceed $2.5 million annually produced from over 1,000 acres by a workforce of about 150.
+On Vancouver Island wineries sales of over 40 grape varieties exceed $2.5 million annually - produced from over 1,000 acres on over 25 wineries.
 Southern Vancouver Island has about 30 inches (75cm) rain a year, ideal for cider orchards too.
-All the vineyards listed below are easy to visit from our central location, whether on the Saanich Peninsula (where our bed and breakfast is located) or a short drive up to further Vancouver Island wineries in the Cowichan Valley area.
-Do check their opening hours for winery tours / wine tasting especially outside the summer months.
+All the vineyards listed below are easy to visit from your bed and breakfast, whether on the Saanich Peninsula or a short drive up to further Vancouver Island wineries in the Cowichan Valley area.
+Do check their opening hours for winery tours / wine tasting especially outside the summer months - all are open Saturday and Sunday in the summer, generally 12 - 5pm.

 Vancouver Island wineries